krlawrence/graph/ChangeHistory.md

   - Added a SQL version of the air routes data to a new `SQL` sub folder under `sample-data`.
 Issue #214
   - Added an RDF version of the air routes data to a new `RDF` sub folder under `sample-data`.
 Issue #232
   - Updated the air-route data sets with new airports and routes.
 Issues #229, #242
+  - Added a new script make-cypher.rb that can create the Cypher clauses needed to create the air-routes graph using Cypher or openCypher enabled databases.
+Also added air-routes.cypher containing the output from running the script.

 ## Release 282 change history (October 26th 2019)